 The Ringette stick has a special tip and is NOT a broken hockey stick,

-Ringette equipment and all London Lynx Official Team Wear is available at Source for Sports London.
-Some equipment is also available at Herms Sports Exchange.
+Ringette equipment is available at Herm's Sport Exchange, Source for Sports, and Pete's Sports.
+All London Lynx Official Team Wear is available at Source for Sports London.

 Where does London Ringette play?